 A: It sounds like you’ve got a great adventure ahead of you!
 I can’t recommend a specific architect, but I can give you advice that I’ve discovered by watching and helping lots of other folks tackle projects just like yours.
-The cottage you see here in the photo below was designed in 2006 with the process I’ll tell you about here.
-The place has worked out very well, even in its current role as full-time home.
+The cottage you see here in the photo below was designed in 2006 with the process I’ll tell you about in this article.
+The place has worked out very well since then, even in its current role as full-time home.
 My advice for you includes both a caution and a recommendation.

 But let me begin with a question.
 If you wanted to buy new clothes for yourself, would you ask a fashion professional to buy something for you, sight unseen?
 Probably not.
 Most of us have particular tastes when it comes to clothes, and we want to exercise those tastes whenever we stock our closets.
 But somehow, when it comes to custom home design or major renovations, people often turn complete creative leadership over to a professional, somehow believing that this person knows us better about what we like than we do.
 More than a few people I know ended up regretting the expense and inefficiency of this process, and it’s easy to see why.
 These clients pay thousands of dollars (sometimes tens of thousands) for an initial concept, only to find out that they don’t share the same aesthetic sensibilities as the architect they’ve stumbled upon.
 The design gets filed on a shelf, never to be used.
 Either that or it gets modified – slowly, painfully and expensively – until it bears little resemblance to what it began as (and what you originally wanted).